 - Submit deregistration - Taxpayer seeking to deregister from VAT must log into their account on the FTA’s e-Services portal.
 They will need to submit an online application for VAT deregistration, providing all required details.

-Filing During the Deregistration Process: VAT deregistration process can sometimes take several months.
-During this period, it’s important to file zero returns for each tax period to avoid accumulating non-filing penalties.
+- Filing During the Deregistration Process - The VAT deregistration process may take several months.
+During this period, businesses must continue filing VAT returns (including zero returns if applicable) for each tax period until deregistration is officially approved.
+This helps avoid non-filing penalties.

-- Completion of Deregistration - Once approved, the FTA will issue a VAT deregistration certificate, confirming that the business is no longer registered for VAT.
-The business will no longer be required to charge VAT on its supplies or file VAT returns.
+- Completion of Deregistration - Once the application is approved, the FTA will issue a VAT Deregistration Certificate, confirming that the business is no longer registered for VAT.
+At this stage, the business will no longer be required to charge VAT or file VAT returns.

 Post-Deregistration Responsibilities